tablerst/evening-gowm/AGETNS.md

 	- keep HTTP concerns in handlers/middleware
 	- **avoid passing `*gin.Context` into the business/domain layer** (extract what you need and pass explicit params instead)

+- Environment variables (.env / .env.example):
+	- Assume `.env` often **already exists locally but is not tracked by git**.
+	- Before creating a new `.env`, **check whether it already exists**, and if it does, **read it first**.
+	- Prefer updating/adding a committed `src/backend/.env.example` (safe template) instead of overwriting local `.env`.
+	- Never put real secrets (passwords, tokens, private URLs) into `.env.example` or any committed file.
+	- If new variables are required, add them to `.env.example` with placeholders and brief comments.

 ## Testing instructions